Snektron/pareas/README.md

 * Robin Voetter, "Parallel Lexing, Parsing and Semantic Analysis on the GPU", 2021, https://theses.liacs.nl/2052
 * Marcel Huijben, "Parallel Code Generation on the GPU", 2021, https://theses.liacs.nl/2053

+And the following publication:
+* Robin F. Voetter, Marcel Huijben, Kristian F. D. Rietveld, "Compilation on the GPU?: a feasibility study", 2022, https://dl.acm.org/doi/10.1145/3528416.3530249

 If you use any of the material provided in the repository, please cite the above.

 ```